Iranian Design: From Ancient Pottery to Innovative and Unprecedented Forms

 Techniques and Tools of Design

 Design can be executed using a variety of techniques and tools.
-Some of the most common include Graphite pencils, Charcoal, Pen and ink, Brushes, Conte pencils, Colored pencils, Chalk or pastel, Metal-nib pens, Ballpoint pens, fountain pens, and markers and Rapidograph pens.
-Paper is the most common surface for design, but other surfaces are also used, including Wood, Cardboard, Canvas, Fabric, Leather, Ceramics and Wooden or metal sheets.
+Some of the most common include Graphite pencils, Charcoal, Pen and ink, Brushes, Conte pencils, Colored pencils, Chalk or pastel, Metal-nib pens, Ballpoint pens, fountain pens, markers, and Rapidograph pens.
+Paper is the most common surface for design, but other surfaces are also used, including Wood, Cardboard, Canvas, Fabric, Leather, Ceramics, and Wooden or metal sheets.

-These tools and surfaces allow artists to explore different textures, line qualities, and expressive effects, expanding the creative possibilities of design.
+These tools and surfaces enable artists to explore a variety of textures, line qualities, and expressive effects, expanding the creative possibilities of design.

-Next, we will review some of the most important techniques and tools of design.
+Next, we will review some of the most important techniques and tools for designing.

 A) Pencil